Core Idea

 Larson’s Guidance for Growth Plates

-1. Recognise the state explicitly — it is not a normal operational mode; treat it differently
+1. Recognise the state explicitly — treat it differently from normal operational mode

-2. Hire a dedicated leader with explicit authority and resources for the growth-plate area
+2. Hire a dedicated leader with explicit authority and resources for the area

 3. Accept temporary dysfunction as the cost of growth; don’t enforce stable-environment standards